 When the scheduled time arrives, you can easily get your NBI Clearance.
 Head down to the Exit door and leave the entire building of NBI Main Office and GO HOME!

 When I was walking down the exit path of NBI Main Office, I decided to share my own experience so that many people can find help on the internet with their questions.
 Do you have one?
 I’d LOVE to hear your thoughts on this.
 I’m sure there are a stories you’ve heard that’s worth sharing?
-Your experience or a friend’s experience doing the Quality Control Interview?
+Your experience or a friend’s experience doing the Quality Control Interview when applying for an NBI Clearance Online?
 I am happy to hear ALL of them!
 Just leave a message in the comments section.